Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Session start time is now added to the shared state of Lifecycle extension.

-## July 31, 2020

-### Android Core 1.5.6

-* Fixed an issue where null values in rules consequences was not respected.
-* Some internal fixes.

-### Android Lifecycle 1.0.5

-* Session start time is now added to the shared state of Lifecycle extension.

 ## July 16, 2020

 ### iOS Core 2.7.1